 Our final ride was the Sesame Street Spaghetti Space Chase (10 minutes wait), which was a delightfully silly and surreal suspended ride through space, which our kiddos adored.
 It is seriously quick though mamas – we were a little surprised by just how speedily it was over!

 After a quick browse through the gift shops (they’re everywhere!) it was time to head home, tired and happy and accompanied by questions of when we could come again!
-It’s only $24 to convert your day pass to a “season pass” (6 months) so if you see yourself even coming twice in 6 months it’s worth it financially.
+You can convert your day pass to a “season pass” (6 months) so if you see yourself even coming twice in 6 months it’s worth it financially.

 What to bring: Hats and sunscreen and dress for the heat!
 Perhaps also some healthy snacks if you’re not into the fast food options (though we kind of just went with it).